shahabuddin135/Physical-AI-Humanoid-Robotics-Course-Book/docs/index.md

 | **3** | NVIDIA Isaac | 2-3 hours |
 | **4** | Vision-Language-Action | 2-3 hours |

-### 🤖 ROBO-SAGE: Your AI Assistant
+### AI Assistant

 Stuck on something?
 Confused by an error?
-Select any text and ask **ROBO-SAGE**, our RAG-powered chatbot.
-It's read this entire book (unlike some students) and can help you understand concepts, debug issues, or just commiserate about CMake.
+Use the **AI Assistant**, our RAG-powered chatbot.
+It can help you understand concepts, debug issues, and explain topics from the book.

 ### 💻 Code Examples